johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 provided functionality as possible and resort to custom code only when necessary.

-{% include image.html name="reaper.png" caption="This is REAPER 5 in fullscreen mode.
+{% include image.html name="reaper.png" nameSmall="reaper-small.jpg" caption="This is REAPER 5 in fullscreen mode.
 Note the standard Windows menu bar on top.
-By the way, that nice looking skin (well, I think it's nice) was designed by yours truly (unreleased to the public yet)." width="100%" %}
+By the way, that nice looking skin (well, I think it's nice) was designed by yours truly (unreleased to the public yet)." width="100%" alt="REAPER 5 screenshot showing the Funktional skin" %}

 ### Renoise